jmfayard/des-vies-de-devs/Double Agent.md

 ## That was my attempt at pitching the weird stuff I'm currently doing.

-👉🏻 Tell me what you think here or by email at jmfayard@gmail.com
+👉🏻 Tell me what you think here or by email at jean-michel@goodrecruiter.eu